bodkan/slendr/inst/extdata/backend_comments.md

 There are two important benefits of his change:

-1. Once a user `compile()`s a slendr model, a dedicated SLiM script will be saved in the model directory and can be run from the command-line as any other SLiM script.
-I.e., the `slim()` runner function in slendr now simply passes all the parameters via CLI instead of substituting/hardcoding the values via the template `{{var}}` variables.
-The main benefit is increased flexibility.
-The models can now be programmed and compiled on one machine (in R), and then transfered to any computer with SLiM for execution.
+1. When a user `compile()`s a slendr model, a dedicated SLiM script will be saved in the model directory together with all other config files and can be run from the command-line as any other SLiM script.
+The `slim()` runner function in slendr now simply passes all the parameters to the SLiM backend script via command-line instead of substituting/hardcoding the values via the template `{{var}}` variables (as in the previous version).
+The main benefit is a significant increase in flexibility.
+A complete model can now be programmed and compiled on one machine (in R), and then transfered to another machine for execution.
 Some institutions have very restricted cluster capabilities--this is one way to get around that, because those environments will now only require a compiled SLiM binary, nothing else.

-Before this change, the script was saved as one "monolithic" unit with all parameter values hardcoded via the `{{var}}` substitution by the `slim()` R function "at runtime".
-Not for a specific reason, just a historical artifact of how slendr evolved over time.

 2. The `compile()` function now accepts an optional argument specifying where it should look for the backend SLiM script.
 By default, it's the script bundled under `inst/extdata/script.slim` in the R package.
 But it could be also a slightly modified version of this script, with bits of added functionality (custom script blocks, etc.).
 As long as the core of the script remains the same, any advanced SLiM user can extend the functionality however they need, and still maintain the reproducibility of having the entire analysis/simulation workflow done from R (the only thing that changes is specifying `script_path = <...>` in the `compile()` function).

 3. This solves my issue with those optional "modules".
-There was always an option to modify the monolithic SLiM script compiled by the package, but that would break reproducibility because there wasn't a way to include it into the slendr workflow and the user would end up with 50% slendr, 50% non-slendr workflow.
-This is not a problem anymore.
+Before this change, the script was always saved as one "monolithic" unit with all parameter values hardcoded via the `{{var}}` substitution by the `slim()` R function "at runtime".
+The users still had the option to modify those compiled scripts, but it would break the reproducibility of the whole workflow.
+This is not the case anymore.

 ---